sumedhadewan/sql_datawarehouse_project/bronze_layer.md

 DELIMITER ','
 CSV header;
 ```
-**This script is run on a daily basis to get a new content to data warehouse.
+**This script run on a daily basis to get a new content to data warehouse.
 The SQL code is saved as stored procedure in bronze layer.**

+#### STORE PROCEDURE
+1. Create a store procedure named bronze.load_bronze containing all scripts to bulk load the csv content to data warehouse.
+2. Added `RAISE NOTICE` to track execution, debug issues and understand flow.
+3. Catch errors using `EXCEPTION` and `WHEN others THEN` for easier debugging.
+4. Track ETL duration by defining variables and assigning the start & end time using `CURRENT_TIMESTAMP` and calculating the difference in seconds.

 Data quality check:
 After bulk inserting, it is important to check that data has not shifted and is in the correct column.